FrostDevKit/.github/profile/README.md

 # Frost Dev Kit

-Frost Development Kit (FDK) is a library that allows you to build complex multisig without worrying and low level.
+Frost Development Kit (FDK) is a library that allows you to build complex multisig without worrying and low level using Taproot and Schonnor Signature

 ## Ecosystem